eneadriancatalin/Shotty-dispenser/README.md

 <img src="https://github.com/eneadriancatalin/Shotty-dispenser/blob/main/media/presentation/drawing_top.png?raw=true" width="720" />
 <img src="https://github.com/eneadriancatalin/Shotty-dispenser/blob/main/media/top_view_printed.jpg?raw=true?raw=true" width="720" />

-The Fusion 360 version of the design fit within an A2 page.
+The Fusion 360 version of the design fits within an A2 page.
 I decided to divide the A2 page into 6 A4 pages for easier printing, and then glue them together to obtain the final model.

 [The A2 PDF file can be found here](https://github.com/eneadriancatalin/Shotty-dispenser/blob/main/drawings/top_view_A2.pdf)